-The Department of Communication recently revised its Master of Arts in Communication, to offer you a more practical and hands-on approach for advanced study.
+The Department of Communication recently revised its Master of Arts in Communication to offer you a more practical and hands-on approach for advanced study.
 Our program is unique in offering you flexibility to pursue advanced study in a variety of areas, including public relations, journalism, media literacy and criticism.
-This is an online program; however, you have the option to take in-person electives.
-The program is beneficial to both resident and online students interested in pursuing a master's degree to:
+This program is available online and on campus.
+The program is beneficial to both resident and online students interested in pursuing a master's degree:

 - As a means to advance in their professional careers